balderdashy/sails/ROADMAP.md

   + It will be completely removed in Sails v1.0 for simplicity.
 + **Better built-in support for command-line scripts that require access to the Sails app instance**
   + https://github.com/treelinehq/machine-as-script/commits/master
++ **Normalize usage of `routesDisabled` config keys**
+  + Set up all route-disabling config keys (such as in sails.config.csrf and sails.config.session) to use the same route syntax (rather than disparate regexps vs. csv, etc)
++ **Strip Out Deprecated Sockets Methods**
+  + Remove the implementation of deprecated `sails.sockets.*` methods from Sails core.
+  + (These were deprecated, but left in place with warning messages, in Sails v0.12)
 + **sails-stdlib**
   + Library of well-tested, well-documented, and officially supported modules for the most common everyday tasks in apps (e.g. password encryption)